Ecumenical Patriarch of Constantinople

-The Ecumenical Patriarchate of Constantinople is one of the most enduring institutions in the world and has had a prominent part in world history.
+The patriarch's see, the Ecumenical Patriarchate of Constantinople, is one of the most enduring institutions in the world and has had a prominent part in world history.
 The ecumenical patriarchs in ancient times helped in the spread of Christianity and the resolution of various doctrinal disputes.
-In the Middle Ages they played a major role in the affairs of the Eastern Orthodox Church, as well as in the politics of the Orthodox world, and in spreading Christianity among the Slavs.
+In the Middle Ages, they played a major role in the affairs of the Eastern Orthodox Church, as well as in the politics of the Orthodox world, and in spreading Christianity among the Slavs.
 Currently, in addition to the expansion of the Christian faith and the Eastern Orthodox doctrine, the patriarchs are involved in ecumenism and interfaith dialogue, charitable work, and the defense of Orthodox Christian traditions.

 Within the five apostolic sees of the Pentarchy, the ecumenical patriarch is regarded as the successor of Andrew the Apostle.
 The current holder of the office is Bartholomew I, the 270th bishop of that see.